ActuallyAdequate/Chimaera/core/rules/environment.md

 ### Snowing

 All creatures gain the Freezing Condition.
-If you don’t move each turn the snow packs you in and you must spend 2cp to dig yourself out at the start of your next turn, otherwise you are unable to move.
+If you don’t move each turn the snow packs you in, and you must spend 2cp to dig yourself out at the start of your next turn, otherwise you are unable to move.
 (Ignore the cost if you have the Ability Dig Deep).

 ### Humid

 All creatures gain the Boiling Condition.
-If you moved last turn, you get overheated and it will cost you 2cp to move on your next turn.
-Otherwise you must wait another turn to move again at no cost.
+If you moved last turn, you get overheated, and it will cost you 2cp to move on your next turn.
+Otherwise, you must wait another turn to move again at no cost.
 (Ignore the cost if you have the Ability Aquatic Breath or Hold Breath)

 ### Rain Storm